 This is a good strategy.
-Jurors like reaching their own conclusions without getting beat over the head and most malpractice defense lawyers do not try to directly blame the empty chair for fear of running afoul of Maryland law.
+Jurors like reaching their own conclusions without getting beat over the head and most malpractice defense lawyers do not blame the empty chair directly for fear of running afoul of Maryland law.

 Facts of the Case

 The plaintiff had cancer in a kidney and in a nearby lymph node.
 His surgeon removed the cancerous kidney but determined that he could not safely remove the lymph node because it was too close to a major artery.
 Instead, the lymph node was treated with chemotherapy which appeared to be successful initially.
 Following the successful chemo, the plaintiff’s oncologist ordered periodic CT scans of the lymph node and the surrounding area to look for signs of cancer.
 Over the next two years, the defendant radiologists at American Radiology repeatedly interpreted the plaintiff’s CT scans as normal, reporting no signs of cancer near the lymph node.